iamnotwhale/iamnotwhale/README.md

-#### 🐳 Hello!
+#### 🐳 Greetings!
 My name is Boyoung Kwon, a student actively exploring the diverse domains of AI.
+I am currently pursuing my master’s degree at KAIST.

 #### 👩‍🎓 Education
 - __B.S.__ in Biotechnology & Computer Science and Engineering, Korea University (2021.03 - 2025.08)